-Inside this handbook you will find important information about the history of the Red Cross and our Fundamental Principles.
-You will learn about the wide range of interesting activities that volunteers are involved in, and what you personally can expect as a volunteer.
-There's also a glossary at the back of the book and useful information about policies that will affect you.
+In this handbook you will learn about the wide range of interesting activities that volunteers are involved in, and what you personally can expect as a volunteer.
+There's also a glossary at the back and useful information about policies that will affect you.
 But most importantly, this handbook will help you to understand how the Red Cross works on both a local and global level.

-The Red Cross emblem is recognised all over the globe as a sign of hope in crisis.
-By choosing to join the world's biggest humanitarian organisation, you have joined a global network of caring individuals dedicated to helping people in need.
+The Red Cross emblem is recognised across the world.
+By choosing to join the world's biggest humanitarian organisation, you have joined a global network of caring individuals from a wide variety of backgrounds dedicated to helping people in need.
 Thank you for choosing the Red Cross and welcome aboard!